-The CFSC Grants Clearinghouse enhanced existing relationships between communities and federal agencies, and helped to create new relationships by expanding funding opportunities for eligible organizations and agencies.
+The CFSC Grants Clearinghouse enhanced existing relationships between communities and federal agencies and helped create new relationships by expanding funding opportunities for eligible organizations and agencies.
 All applicants are encouraged to apply for CFSC Clearinghouse grants.
 Every application helps demonstrate greater need throughout the State.

-The 2018 CFSC Grants Clearinghouse includes funds provided by the U.S. Forest Service.
-CFSC continues to be prepared to receive funds from other federal agencies or other sources should those funds become available later this year.
-Any projects approved during the 2018 Clearinghouse review but unfunded due to lack of available funds will be held for one year in the event that future funding becomes available.
+The 2020 CFSC Grants Clearinghouse includes funds provided by the U.S. Forest Service.
+CFSC is also prepared to receive funds from other agencies or sources should they become available.
+Any projects approved during the 2020 Clearinghouse review but not funded due to lack of available funds will be held for one year, in the event that additional funding becomes available.